aws-samples/eks-workshop/content/calico/stars_policy_demo/default_policy.md

 ```

 Copy the **EXTERNAL-IP** from the output, and paste into a browser.
+The EXTERNAL-IP column contains a value that ends with "elb.amazonaws.com” - the full value is the DNS address.

 ```output
 NAME            TYPE           CLUSTER-IP     EXTERNAL-IP                                                              PORT(S)        AGE       SELECTOR